Of all of the systems on a boat, the fuel system seems to be one of the simplest. After all, how much different can it be from a car?

 - How Do You Know if You’ve Got Boat Gas Tank Vent Problems?

-- Other Fuel System Issues
+- Troubleshooting Other Fuel System Issues

 - Practice Safe and Careful Fueling